Undergraduate Research

 Undergraduate Research in Physics Award (URPA)

-The URPA program provides support in the form of project expenses and research assistantships for undergraduate students to perform research in physics.
+The URPA program provides support in the form of project expenses and research assistantships for undergraduate students to do research in physics.

-Note that undergraduate assistantships are NOT normally awarded if a student is earning course credit for work performed on a project.
-However, if it’s anticipated that the student will work on the project for time and effort over and above what is required to receive the course credits, an undergraduate assistantship is appropriate.
+Note that undergraduate assistantships are NOT normally awarded if student is earning course credit for work performed on a project.
+However, if it is anticipated that the student will work on the project for time and effort over and above what is required to receive the course credits, an undergraduate assistantship is appropriate.

 URPA applications are due each year on Reading Day in December for funding during the next calendar year.
 Successful URPA recipients should apply to the University-wide URCA program for continuing support after the URPA project is complete.